- Find a Trail

 - Get Involved

 The Dequindre Cut Greenway is a paved path nearly 2 miles long in downtown Detroit.
-The trail has separate lanes for cyclists and pedestrians and you'll find entrance ramps at Lafayette Street, Gratiot Avenue, and Woodbridge Street.
+The trail has separate lanes for bicyclists and pedestrians and you'll find entrance ramps at Lafayette Street, Gratiot Avenue, and Woodbridge Street.

 The trail is called the “Cut” because it’s a wide trench that was sunk 25 feet below street level in the 1920s by the Grand Trunk Railroad to avoid foot and vehicle traffic, which continued overhead unimpeded on more than a dozen bridges.
 In the early-to-mid 1980s, when passenger and freight service was discontinued on the line, the corridor sat vacant and its bridge abutments became covered with graffiti.
 When the corridor opened as a trail in 2009, the colorful urban art was left and the graffiti murals are now one of its most-loved features.